Russia attacks Ukraine; conflict reverberates around globe

 World leaders decried the attack, which could cause massive casualties, topple Ukraine’s democratically elected government, upend the post-Cold War security order and result in severe economic impact around the world from soaring heating bills to spikes in food prices.

-“We woke up in a different world today,” Germany’s foreign minister said, as NATO agreed to beef up land and air forces on its eastern flank near Ukraine and Russia.
+“We woke up in a different world today,” Germany’s foreign minister said, as NATO agreed to beef up air, land and sea forces on its eastern flank near Ukraine and Russia.

 Global financial markets plunged and oil prices soared, and governments from the U.S. to Asia and Europe readied new sanctions after weeks of failed efforts for a diplomatic solution.
 But global powers have said they will not intervene militarily to defend Ukraine.